Duracell: Origins

-In 1964, the term "Duracell" was introduced as a brand, from "durable cell".
-Until 1980, the batteries also bore the Mallory brand.
+the term "Duracell" was introduced as a brand, from "durable cell".

 Developments

 P. R. Mallory was acquired by Dart Industries in 1978, which in turn, merged with Kraft in 1980.
 Kohlberg Kravis Roberts bought Duracell in 1988 and took the company public in 1989.
 It was acquired for $7 billion by The Gillette Company in 1996.

 In 2005, Procter & Gamble acquired Duracell's parent Gillette for $57 billion.

 In September 2011, Duracell and Powermat Technologies Ltd. started a joint venture, called Duracell Powermat, to make small wireless chargers for mobile phones and small electronics, with P&G owning 55% of the joint venture shares and Powermat 45%.

 In March 2012, along with Powermat Technologies, Duracell, under the Procter & Gamble corporate umbrella, founded the Power Matters Alliance (PMA), an alliance of leading industry and governmental organizations that is dedicated to advancing smart and environmentally sound wireless power.
 AT&T and Starbucks joined the board later that year.

 In 2013, the company released a "Duracell Quantum" line as their top-performing alkaline batteries.